The benefits of a full heating system upgrade

 So, you’ve decided the time has come to finally replace your old boiler and give a much-needed upgrade to your heating system.
-The next question is, should I overhaul the whole central heating system and replace my radiators too, while I’m at it?
+The next question is, should you overhaul the whole central heating system and replace your radiators too, while you’re at it?

 In this article, we’ll look at the pros and cons of replacing the whole heating system and whether it’s necessary.

 If you’ve decided to buy a new boiler and upgrade your heating system, it would make sense to consider replacing your radiators at the same time as it would mean less disruption and cost than replacing them both separately.
 Let’s take a look at some of the reasons why replacing your radiators along with your boiler makes sense.

 You may think all radiators are born equal, but you’d be wrong.
 Radiator performance has improved a huge amount in response to quality and performance regulations.